 Making NLP Work for Your Recruiting Team

-NLP isn't a feature you bolt onto recruiting.
-It's the foundation that determines whether your AI tools actually understand candidates or just count keywords.
-The difference shows up in every metric that matters: search accuracy, outreach response rates, time-to-fill, and candidate quality.
+NLP isn’t a feature you bolt onto recruiting.
+It’s the foundation that determines whether your AI tools actually understand applicants or just count keywords.
+Every metric that matters reflects this divide: search accuracy, outreach response rates, time-to-fill, and applicant quality.

-The adoption curve is accelerating.
+Adoption is accelerating fast.
 Organizations implementing AI save 20% of their work week.
-AI-assisted outreach gets 44% higher acceptance rates.
-And the 51% of organizations already using AI in recruiting have set a benchmark that the rest are scrambling to match.
+AI-assisted outreach achieves 44% higher acceptance rates.
+Among organizations already using AI in hiring, 51% have set a benchmark the rest are scrambling to match.

 What separates the recruiting teams getting real results from those still struggling with keyword searches?
-It's the quality of the NLP powering their stack.
-Semantic understanding, skill inference, outreach analysis, and bias detection aren't nice-to-haves.
-They're the baseline for how modern recruiting works.
+Quality of the NLP powering their stack is what separates them.
+Semantic understanding, skill inference, outreach analysis, and bias detection aren’t nice-to-haves.
+They’re the baseline for how modern recruiting works.

 Find your next hire with Pin’s AI-powered sourcing